RuiPinh0/quarkus-user-crud/README.md

 # QUARKUS User REST API

-A simple CRUD-based RESTful API built with **QUARKUS** to make create, get and delete operations in a Postgres DB This project serve as skill a test for Stiko DX
+A simple CRUD-based RESTful API built with **QUARKUS** to make create, get and delete operations in a Postgres DB This project serve as skill a test for Stibo DX

 ---